VedantUTSA/PYNQ_Demo/README.md

 This step is to create a design to generate a programmable file to configure FPGA on the PYNQ board.

-- To create the design file click on "Create a diagram window" by clicking "Create Block design" as shown below
+- To create the design file, click "Create Block design" as shown below

 <img src="Images/Create_board.PNG">